nklsxn/mqr/README.md

 Credit
 ------
-Copyright (c) 2024 Nikolas Crossan, Kevin Otto
+Copyright 2024-2025 Nikolas Crossan and Kevin Otto

 Supported by the University of Melbourne<br>
 Department of Mechanical Engineering